gardenlinux/gardenlinux/docs/reference/adr/0004-vendoring-go-dependencies.md

 ## Decision

 We allow vendoring dependencies for Go applications in Garden Linux.
-We require vendored dependencies to be commited to version control to allow reproduce releases.
+We require vendored dependencies to be committed to version control to allow reproduce releases.

 ## Consequences